 Property damage.
 PDL pays out damages if a driver causes damage to another’s vehicle or property.

 While Florida’s no-fault laws were enacted to reduce complicated lawsuits and provide those injured in auto accidents with more immediate access to treatment, there are several flaws in our no-fault system.

-PIP limitations.
-Recently, Florida lawmakers approved a bill that limits injured parties to $2,500 of their PIP if they aren’t seriously injured.
+limits injured parties to $2,500 of their PIP if they aren’t seriously injured.
 Only people with “emergency medical conditions” can access the full $10,000.
 That means that despite having to carry $10,000 in PIP, most policyholders are only eligible for up to $2,500 of coverage for their medical expenses.
 This drastically limits the services that are available to accident victims, as an MRI alone can cost as much as $1,400.